HectareaGalbis/VisualSignals3D/README.md

 ### Creating a signal emitter

-First, let's create a new scene called Clock.
+First, let's create a new scene called `Clock`.
 It has a sprite and a timer.
 Nothing new for now.

 ![Creating emitter 1](/images/CreatingEmitter1.png)